nediamond/BopDat/README.md

-# Bop Dat is an accelerometer-based game similar to the kids' toy Bop-It
+### Bop Dat is an accelerometer-based game similar to the kids' toy BopIt.

 ## Move list